Who am I?

 Where do I live?

 In the past, ‘Alalā lived in dry and semi-dry forests in the South Kohala, Kona, Kaʻū and into Puna districts.
 They would range from 1,000 – 8,200 feet in elevation.

-The large amount of understory shrubs provided food and cover to hide from predators.
+A large number of understory shrubs provided food and cover to hide from predators.

 What do I eat?